 “A man is but the product of his thoughts; what he thinks, he becomes.

 “One cannot actualize his goals until he visualizes them clearly in the minds eye”

 Experienced athletes nowadays will all be adept at mentally rehearsing every aspect of their preparation and performance – utilising all of their senses.

 They will mentally run through their performance in its entirety employing vivid, internal imagary.

-To optimise the effectiveness of this practise they would be engaging as many of their five senses as possible during this mental preparation – Who they are with? which emotions they were feeling, their attire, the immediate environment, the smells and the sounds.
+To optimise the effectiveness of their visualisation practise, athletes would be engaging as many of their five senses as possible during mental preparation – Who they are with? which emotions they were feeling, their attire, the immediate environment, the smells and the sounds etc.

 Effects of visualisation for athletic success